Luciano Figueroa

-Luciano Gabriel "Lucho" Figueroa Herrera ([luˈsjano fiɣeˈɾoa]; born 19 May 1981) is an Argentine former professional footballer who played as a forward.
+Luciano Gabriel "Lucho" Figueroa Herrera ([luˈsjano fiɣeˈɾoa]; born 19 May 1981) is an Argentine former professional footballer who played as a striker.

 Club career

 Figueroa was born in Santa Fe.
 He began his professional career with Primera División club Rosario Central, where he formed a partnership with César Delgado.
 In the 2003 Clausura, Figueroa finished as Argentina's leading goalscorer with 17 goals, which included five in the last match of the season against an under-strength Boca Juniors.
 This was his last season at Rosario Central.
 Both he and Delgado transferred overseas in the summer of 2003; Figueroa joined English Premier League club Birmingham City for a fee of £2.5 million.

 Controversy arose when Spanish club Osasuna claimed that Figueroa had signed a contract with them before his move to Birmingham, thereby invalidating the transfer.
 At the end of August 2003 FIFA ruled provisionally in Birmingham's favour, but it was not until October that this ruling was finally confirmed.
 Figueroa had been close to joining Rangers earlier that summer but the Glasgow club pulled out of the deal.

 Though Figueroa was scoring freely for Birmingham's reserve team, manager Steve Bruce believed he would struggle in the Premiership due to his physique.
 After only one League appearance, as a late substitute in a 2–0 defeat of Portsmouth, and one outing in the League Cup, his contract was annulled, and he signed for Cruz Azul of the Primera División de México, where he was reunited with former teammate Delgado.

 After a slow start, Figueroa returned to his old form with Cruz Azul, scoring 9 goals in the last 7 games of the 2004 Clausura.
 He maintained his form in the 2004 Apertura, scoring 10 goals in 14 games for the club.